amirkrifa/automotive_ml_usecase/README.md

 - lon This is the longitude of the vehicle at the time of transmission.
 - eventType This categorical variable can take the values ‘trip-start’, ‘trip-end’ as well as others.
 If the value is ‘trip-start’ the transmission occurred at the beginning of a trip, and similarly for ‘trip-end’.
 The other events occurred in between a trip-end and trip-start.

-## Goal

-Predict the destination of cars trips based on partial trajectories.

 ## Usage
 ```